AMR856/Caching-Proxy/README.md

    * Redirects are followed if necessary.
    * The response is cached and sent back to the client.

-Solution for Caching Proxy Project for **https://roadmap.sh/projects/caching-server**
+Solution for Caching Proxy Project **https://roadmap.sh/projects/caching-server**